My job is to find creative way to convince others that I am creative.

 New Web API's

-No matter if it is React, Angular or just simple jQuery based application - it is important to know how those things work, to be able to make decisions on which technology we use.
+No matter if it's a React, Astro, or simple jQuery-based application - it is important to know how those things work, to be able to make decisions on which technology we use.
 That is why after I’ve learnt how browser engines interpret JavaScript, I started to use more advanced techniques and frameworks.
 JavaScript also allows me to create clever fallbacks for older browsers which don’t support modern Web API's.

 Browsers deliver us many experiences.
 We had travelled a long distance from the day when websites serves only static content.
 Today we have fully fledged applications that are running inside our browsers.
 Many of them don't even need internet connection.
 No wonder that many ideas and models have grown to achieve better user experience in terms of speed, reliability and cross device compatibility.
 You have to know how to use those if you want to design and develop high quality products.